-- 4 medium beets (I used 2 golden beets and 2 medium red beets for a less earthy flavor, but use what ever kind you like)
+- 4 medium beets, washed and peeled (I used 2 golden beets and 2 medium red beets for a less earthy flavor, but use what ever kind you like)

-Place the vinegar, sugar, mint and smoked paprika in a non-reactive bowl.
+Place the vinegar, sugar, mint, smoked paprika and salt in a non-reactive bowl.
 Whisk well to combine.
 Add the beets.
 Mix well and cover.
 Place in the fridge to infuse for 2 days, stirring halfway through.
 Remove the solids with a fine mesh strainer and pour the liquid into a clean jar.

 I was provided the cookbook + given permission to post the beet shrub cocktail recipe, but all opinions are my own!

 Recipe by She Eats | Photos by Craft & Cocktails